 If you’re a resident of Indiana, you can be your nonprofit’s registered agent.
 To do this, you must list your Indiana home or office address on your nonprofit corporation’s forms, which means your address would be available to the public.
 You would also need to always be available at that address during all regular business hours.
 To ensure you never miss delivery of legal notices, consider hiring a commercial registered agent instead.
 Learn more about ZenBusiness’s registered agent service.

-File Articles of Incorporation with Indiana
+Step 4: File Articles of Incorporation with Indiana

 Articles of Incorporation are the documents you’ll file to create your nonprofit corporation as a legal entity.
 To create and operate a nonprofit in Indiana, begin by filing Form 4162, titled “Articles of Incorporation for a Nonprofit Corporation.”
 On this form, provide basic information about your nonprofit, including its: